opencobra/COBRA.tutorials/README.rst

       git fetch upstream

-6. Checkout a new branch from ``upstream/develop``:
+6. Checkout a new branch from ``upstream/master``:

    .. code-block:: console

-      git checkout -b develop upstream/develop
+      git checkout -b master upstream/master

 7. Now, make your changes in the tutorial in MATLAB.